 The more complex a company's services are, the more likely content communication is Sense, Digitization and the Internet are pushing the trend towards content immensely.
 When looking for something specific via the search engine, you want information that will help you to quickly and easily solve any problems.

-For example, who gets the first worry wrinkles because of a few lost hairs, first wants an overview.
-That's why he googles "hair loss - what to do?"
-And not "Alpecin Liquid".
-Anyone who has good answers to pressing questions and shows up as a friend and helper is at the top of search engine hits.
-The contents naturally lead to the appropriate offers.
+For example, if you get your first worry lines about a few lost hair, you first want an overview.
+That's why he googles “Hair loss - what to do?” and not “Alpecin Liquid”.
+Anyone who has good answers to pressing questions and shows himself to be a friend and helper is at the top of the search engine hits.
+The content naturally leads to the right offers.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!